Tips For Growing Thyme Herb In Containers And In the Ground

 Thyme is probably one of the most popular herbs for cooking and if you have ever used fresh Thyme for chicken you know why.
 The flavor of fresh Thyme leaves is quite different to the dried ones.
 If you want the real Thyme flavor you just don't get around to growing a few plants.

-Growing Thyme plants is easy and does not even take up a lot of room.
+Thyme plants are easy to grow and do not even take up a lot of room.
 This is a herb that can be grown in a hanging basket, wall mounted container or window box without any trouble.

 This evergreen little shrub reaches a height and width of only a foot.
 Small pink and also edible flowers appear in early summer.